ChrisLearningCode2/Knowledgebase/README.md

 backend /
 └── main.py/

 I used FastAPI for the backend because I wanted a lightweight Python **API** that would be easy to develop and test.
-I am also still a beginner.
+I am also still a beginner but have worked with Python before.

 I ran the application with:
 python -m uvicorn main:app --reload\ This started the **API** at: [http://**127**.0.0.1:**8000**](http://**127**.0.0.1:**8000**)